nodejs/changelog-maker/README.md

 Note:

-* When running `changelog-maker` on the command-line, the default GitHub repo is nodejs/io.js, you can change this by supplying the user/org as the first argument and project as the second. e.g `changelog-maker joyent node`.
 * When running `changelog-maker` on the command-line, the default GitHub repo is computed from the `package.json` that exists on `cwd`, otherwise fallback to `nodejs/io.js`, you can change this by supplying the user/org as the first argument and project as the second. e.g `changelog-maker joyent node`.
 * Commit links will go to the assumed repo (default: nodejs/io.js)
 * If a commit summary starts with a word, followed by a `:`, this is treated as a special label and rendered in bold